-As Sharon and Phil have previously discussed on the podcast, Diane also explained that, especially when it comes to learning how to spell high frequency words, reading and writing go hand-in-hand.
+As Sharon has previously discussed on the podcast, Diane also explained that, especially when it comes to learning how to spell high frequency words, reading and writing go hand-in-hand.

 “If you learn to read it and spell it at the same time, then one will help the other.
 As the reader, I’ll learn how to say the word.
 And as a writer I’ll know how to spell it.
 And because I know how to spell it, I’ll recognise it in my reading and therefore know how to say it,” Diane said.

 “So I don’t understand why you wouldn’t do it together.
 Learning about what it looks like and how to say it help each other so much, because English is not just phonetic.
 I can’t just sound out words.
 I’ve got to know a lot more about how words work and that will help me as a reader and a speller.”